-So, without it of course, you are more likely to feel ravenously hungry as it leads to a lack of satiety, cravings and possibly binge-eating!
+So, without it, of course, you are more likely to feel ravenously hungry.
+It leads to a lack of satiety, cravings, and possibly binge-eating!

-During sleep, 75% of the Human Growth Hormone (HGH) is produced, which is essential for hormone repair and the turnover of bone, muscle, collagen and to burn fat.
+During sleep, 75% of the Human Growth Hormone (HGH) is produced.
+This is essential for hormone repair and the turnover of bone, muscle, collagen, and burn fat.

-In the daytime, these neurotransmitters are increased and decreased, signalling the need to consume calories.
+In the daytime, these neurotransmitters are increased and decreased, signaling the need to consume calories.

-With little sleep, these neurotransmitters become dysregulated and there can be an increase in grehlin and a decrease in leptin, which ultimately leads to an insatiable appetite, eg. No matter what you eat, you are not feeling satisfied!
+With little sleep, these neurotransmitters become dysregulated.
+There can be an increase in grehlin and a decrease in leptin.
+This ultimately leads to an insatiable appetite, e.g… No matter what you eat, you are not feeling satisfied!

 Sleep increases resistance to oxidative stress, which is an imbalance of free radicals and antioxidants in the body.

-Oxidative stress increases chronic inflammation, damaging DNA, proteins and cells and leaves the body to be more susceptible to disease.
+Oxidative stress increases chronic inflammation.
+This damages DNA, proteins, and cells and leaves the body to be more susceptible to disease.

 So, having diabetes, an autoimmune disease, has already opened up the inflammatory pathways to acquiring more autoimmune diseases, like hypothyroidism and coeliac disease.